algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 ### 3.4 System Features

 #### 3.4.1 Input
-- The user has use some button to the following actions:
+The user has used some button to perform the following actions:

+##### 3.4.1.1 Select .v and .sdf file
+User can either drag and drop the .v and .sdf file or click on the button to select the file.

   - Load the .v and .sdf file.
   - Run the process.
   - Download the blueprint.